 Delegations of authority

-The Board of Governors is the highest decicion-making body at SLU.
+The SLU Board of Governors is the highest decision-making body at SLU.

 The board usually meets six times a year.
-At these meetings, the board decides on matters of a more general nature, e.g. on the allocation of funding and the content of the annual report and budget documents.
+At these meetings, they decide on matters of a more general nature, e.g. on the allocation of funding and the content of the annual report and budget documents.

 Most decisions, however, are delegated to the four faculty boards.